 I am not remotely close to being perceived as I would like to be.
-Who, I ask, is that knock-off simulacrum unconvincingly representing me to the world?
+Who, I ask, is that knock-off simulacrum unconvincingly dissimulating me to the world?
 I am terrified of leaving the temporary sanctuary of home because I cannot endure the small talk, the superficial civility, the pucker-mouthed glibness, the gavel-banging judgements, the bestial moralizing, the chirpy pettiness, the flippant cruelty, the treacherous jostling for belonging, the sporty one-upmanship, the vortical vacancy of the eyes that belong to the mouth that confidently pronounces on anything and everything.
 I can find 130 reasons not to leave the temporary sanctuary of the home I do not own.

 I’m walking through the park.
 The weather is spectacularly miserable.
 I am dreaming of a cosy lakebed.
 My phone rings.
 The sound startles me.
 The usual incredulity.
 That someone is reaching out across the electronic void.
 It is my Scottish acquaintance ding-donging me.

 “How are you doing?”

 “I’m – okay.
 Tired, very tired.
 But okay…”